ccosse/ccosse.github.io/whitepaper.md

 #### Courses & Assignments

 Courses and assignments are each created from a single button click.
 This creates an object from a default template which can then be developed according to taste.
 One of the first things one typically does is to set the title of the course or assignment, for example.
 From a selected course, the user can then add assignments from a template with a single click.
 Likewise, from a selected assignment the user can add blank pages from a template with a single click.
-Or, using the results of a search, the user can preview pages of the search's result set and optionally click to include them in the assignment.
+Or, using the results of a search, the user can preview pages of the search result set and click to include desired pages in the assignment.
 For maximum convenience and efficiency the user can let the assignment generator automatically create a set of pages from user specified search terms.
-In this case it is advisable to request a few more pages than actually desired and have the ability to delete a few.
+This convenience is key to minimizing the work for the instructor.

 #### Wikipedia Interface